Hrajz/Nft-Student-Reward/README.md

 # NFT Student Rewards

-A decentralized application (dApp) that allows students to receive and manage NFT-based rewards for their academic achievements using blockchain technology.
-Built with React for the frontend and Solidity for the smart contract.
+A decentralized application (dApp) that allows students to receive and manage NFT-based rewards for their professional and academic achievements using blockchain technology.
+Built with React for the frontend and Solidity for the smart contract

 ## Features